barisdalyan/barisdalyan/README.md

 I'm second year student at Pamukkale University with Computer Engineering major.<br>
 Trying to improve my abilities on Java and its technologies.

-I believe to achieve the success we need a right path built on solid basis.
-Therefore, I'm trying to find my own right path.
+I believe to achieve success we need a path built on a solid basis.
+Otherwise, you waste your time.
+So, I decided to write for building this basis.

 <h4 align="center">Learning and Using:</h4>